yug49/Event-Scanner/README.md

 - Set `max_block_range` based on your RPC provider's limits (e.g., Alchemy, Infura may limit queries to 2000 blocks).
 Default is 1000 blocks.
 - The modes come with sensible defaults; for example, not specifying a start block for historic mode automatically sets it to the genesis block.
-- For live mode, if the WebSocket subscription lags significantly (e.g., >2000 blocks), ranges are automatically capped to prevent RPC errors.
+- In live mode, if the block subscription lags and the scanner needs to catch up by querying past blocks, catch-up queries are performed in ranges bounded by `max_block_range` to respect provider limits.

 ---